evilbunny2008/node-red-contrib-zigbee2mqtt/README.md

 # Forked
 This was forked from [andreypopov/node-red-contrib-zigbee2mqtt](https://github.com/andreypopov/node-red-contrib-zigbee2mqtt) but that repo was last updated more than 18 months ago and the dependencies were horribly out of date and wouldn't cleanly install for me.

 I've made other improvements, such as more state options to support ZigBee devices I own.
-[I submitted a PR](https://github.com/andreypopov/node-red-contrib-zigbee2mqtt/pull/154) for the changes but given all the unmerged PRs, I don't expect my PR will be merged.
+[I submitted a PR](https://github.com/andreypopov/node-red-contrib-zigbee2mqtt/pull/154) for the changes but given the other unmerged PRs, I don't expect my changes to be merged.

 # @evilbunny/node-red-contrib-zigbee2mqtt
 [![platform](https://img.shields.io/badge/platform-Node--RED-red?logo=nodered)](https://nodered.org)